Is the Withings Body+ Scale Accurate?

 The Withings Body+ Scale is a smart scale that tracks your weight and body composition.
 It provides you with a complete overview of your health and fitness levels.
 It is part of a line of products by Withings that are connected via wifi and able to share health information to a single place, the Withings Health Mate app.

 As a scale, Withings Body+ Scale tracks all the metrics you need to stay on top of your fitness goals: weight, body fat percentage, muscle mass and BMI.
 As a simple scale it is very accurate, the weight on it matches that of other calibrated scales and there is not much that seems off.
 The real question is if the body fat percentage is accurate.
-To that the answer is… the body+ scale is sort of accurate when it comes to body fat readings.
+To that the answer is… the Withings body+ body fat accuracy is just “ok” on a day to day basis.
 An issue with any accuracy on body fat is what you are using as the ground truth.
 There are all sorts of terrible influencers that claim to have body fat %’s in the low single digits, which is unrealistic and unhealthy.

 For my ground truth I will compare it to a body scan using the DexaFit body composition scan.
 You can view the complete results of comparing the accuracy of body fat readings, but the short summary is that Body+ came in ~7% below body scan techniques.